daqhris/daqhris.github.io/crypto-growth-fund.md

 This fund owns and manages digital assets that are:
 - accessible on the Internet by using a computing device,
 - known for practical implementations and widespread adoption,
-- on-track for an increase in value overtime,
-- held onto over a long-term horizon (minimum of 10 years).
+- on-track for an increase in value over a long-term horizon (minimum of 10 years).

 ## Portfolio